nhannguyen95/algorithms/additional-learning/http/http-the-definitive-guide/01-overview-of-http.md

-HTTP uses reliable data-transmission protocols, it guarantees that your data will not be damaged transit.
+HTTP uses reliable data-transmission protocols, it guarantees that your data will not be damaged during transit.

 ---